jidel/Searchable-PDF-Creator/README.md

 ![Screenshot of Searchable PDf Creator](https://raw.githubusercontent.com/jidel/Searchable-PDF-Creator/master/screenshot.png)

+## Supported Languages
+Currently, German and English are the only supported OCR languages.

 ## License

     The code in this repository is licensed under the Apache License, Version 2.0 (the "License");